Francis Ford Coppola: 1979–1989: Hard times

 Apocalypse Now marked the end of the 'golden phase' of Coppola's career.
 His Las Vegas-set musical fantasy One from the Heart (1982), while pioneering in its use of video-editing techniques, ended with a disastrous box-office gross of US$636,796 against a $26-million budget, and he was forced to sell the 23-acre Zoetrope Studio in 1983.
 He would spend the rest of the decade working to pay off his debts.
 Ebert wrote that the film was "a ballet of graceful and complex camera movements occupying magnificent sets, and somehow the characters get lost in the process ...
 The storyteller of The Godfather has become a technician here.
 There are chilling parallels between Coppola’s obsessive control of this film and the character of Harry Caul, the wiretapper in Coppola’s The Conversation (1974), who cared only about technical results and refused to let himself think about human consequences."
 Later critical evaluation has been more positive; Thomson calls the film "enchanting and touching".
 One from the Heart starred Forrest, Teri Garr, Raúl Juliá, Nastassja Kinski and was scored by Tom Waits with Crystal Gayle singing on many tracks with Waits.

 In 1983, he directed The Outsiders, an adaptation of the novel of the same name by S. E. Hinton.
 Coppola credited his inspiration for making the film to a suggestion from middle school students who had read the novel.
 The Outsiders is notable for being the breakout film for a number of young actors who would go on to become major stars, including Matt Dillon, Ralph Macchio and C. Thomas Howell.
 Also in the cast were Patrick Swayze, Emilio Estevez, Diane Lane, Tom Cruise and Rob Lowe (in his film debut).
 Carmine Coppola wrote and edited the score, including the title song "Stay Gold", which was based on Robert Frost's "Nothing Gold Can Stay" and performed by Stevie Wonder.
+The Outsiders received mostly positive reviews from critics and performed well at the box office, grossing $25.7 million on a $10 million budget.

 He directed Rumble Fish, filmed at the same time as The Outsiders on-location in Tulsa, Oklahoma and based on the novel of the same name by Hinton, who co-wrote the screenplay.
 Shot in black-and-white as an homage to German expressionism, Rumble Fish centers on the relationship between a revered former gang leader (Mickey Rourke) and his younger brother, Rusty James (Dillon).
-The film bombed at the box office, earning a meager $2.5 million against a $10 million budget.
+The film received positive reviews from critics but bombed at the box office, earning a meager $2.5 million against a $10 million budget.